babylonhealth/iOS-Interview-Demo/demo.md

 2. [A project you've already done](#2-already-written-project).
 3. [An open source project you've done or contributed to](#3-open-source-work).

-**IMPORTANT**: Please note that if you're a candidate interesting in working remotely, your demo project **must** use a reactive programming library.
+**IMPORTANT**: Please note that if you're a candidate interested in working remotely, your demo project **must** use a reactive programming library.

 Before proceeding to the section of your choice, please consider the following tips.